rendered-obsolete/rendered-obsolete.github.io/_posts/2021/2021-7-5-bullhorn_tumblr.md

 Since managed services like SQS generally exhibit [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency), I wonder if `get_queue_url()` can temporarily fail and needs to be retried.
 It's worked fine the way it is (so far), so maybe that's accounted for when the client creates the queue?

-## Posting to Tumbler
+## Posting to Tumblr

 Thus far everything was related to OAuth and obtaining user credentials.
-Once we have them we can interact with Tumbler.
+Once we have them we can interact with Tumblr.

 The Tumblr API has both a "legacy" and "neue" forms.
 Legacy supports markdown, but not canonical URLs.
 Neue has canonical URLs but not markdown; posts must be composed from [Neue Post Format (NPF) blocks](https://www.tumblr.com/docs/npf).
-It might work to build the markdown as HTML and embed in a block, but I don't feel like trying that just yet.
+It might work to build the markdown as HTML and embed in a block, but I'll look into that later.
 Until there's a better solution, we'll create a "link" post that's just a hyper-link to the original article.

 ```rust
 // Check if the article already exists